Australia Travel Blog

 Around Cairns and Port Douglas Things to Do

 It’s beautiful, free and doesn’t contain crocodiles or stingers.
-The Cairns lagoon is right on the waterfront.
+The Cairns Lagoon is right on the waterfront.

 Swimming off Cairns is pretty much out of the question so they built the lagoon.
 Find out about this and other swimming options in the Cairns and Port Douglas region here.